- Overview of the Toodyay Ansteys

 - Emily Elizabeth Anstey (b 1872, married Thomas Williams in 1891);

 - Thomas Anstey (b 1872, married Mary Isabella Walker in 1906 in Toodyay – he was executor to his uncle Thomas Anstey‘s will, see below.
 Mary Isabella Anstey died in 1946 “aged 71, of Toodyay“, she is buried in Karrakatta Cemetery, Perth.
 Thomas Anstey died in 1957 “aged 84“, buried at Northam Cemetery);

-- George Anstey Junior (b 1879, married Sarah Jane Haywood in 1900 in Toodyay, they had children Ivy Emily Anstey (b 1901 in Newcastle, married Charles Johnston in 1923, the newspapers reporting that Ivy was “the only daughter” of George Anstey) and Winnifred May Anstey (b 1902 Silver Hill, probably died before 1923).
+- George Anstey Junior (b 1879, married Sarah Jane Haywood in 1900 in Toodyay, they had children Ivy Emily Anstey (b 1901 in Newcastle, married Charles Johnston in 1923, the newspapers reporting that Ivy was “the only daughter” of George Anstey) and Winifred May Anstey (b 1902 Silver Hill, died in 1911 buried at Northam Cemetery).
 George Anstey died in 1975 buried in Goomalling Cemetery, Western Australia – he was executor to his uncle Thomas Anstey‘s will, see below);

 There is also a “Thomas Anstey born 1881 Toodyay illeg” but we are not sure if “illeg” means ‘illegible’ or ‘illegitimate’.